shavitoor/wikiquotes-quote-of-the-day-grabber/README.md

 # Description

-Little demo using site scraping to grab the Wikiquote "Quote of the day".
+Little demo using site scraping to grab the Wikiquote _"Quote of the day"_.
 The URL to the website, for reference, is `https://en.wikiquote.org/wiki/Main_Page`

 ## Dependencies